Address Sagging Skin From the Belly Down in St. Louis, MO

 Anesthesia: Fat grafting can be performed with the patient under local anesthesia in the office or under general anesthesia in the operating room.

 Length of procedure: 1 to 5 hours, depending on the location and volume of fat to be harvested and grafted.

 Estimated recovery time: You can return to work after 2 to 14 days, depending on the volume removed, and should avoid vigorous activities for 1 to 3 weeks.
 Visible bruising should clear up within 7 to 10 days, while swelling may persist for 2 to 6 weeks, depending on the volume and area grafted.
-To learn how to prepare for fat grafting liposuction and what to expect afterwards, click here to download our patient instructions for fat grafting.
+To learn how to prepare for fat grafting liposuction and what to expect afterward, click here to download our patient instructions for fat grafting.

-Side effects: Common side effects include bruising, swelling and tiny, well-hidden scars in the areas where fat was both harvested and reinjected, as well as numbness and itching in the treated areas.
+Side effects: Common side effects include bruising, swelling, and tiny, well-hidden scars in the areas where fat was both harvested and re-injected, as well as numbness and itching in the treated areas.
 Click here to download a detailed consent form from the American Society of Plastic Surgeons that lists the risks and benefits of fat grafting.

 Before-and-after photos of fat grafting results: Click here

-Liposuction.
 Fat grafting and liposuction are complementary procedures.
 The fat used for fat grafting is typically harvested with standard tumescent liposuction techniques.
 So, patients seeking liposuction frequently request that some of this fatty material be grafted in an area where they wish to have more volume.
 Similarly, people seeking a plastic surgeon for fat grafting will often request that a little more fatty tissue be treated with additional liposuction to treat a fatty area that troubles them.